david-mcafee/amplify-issue-repro/10-30-tb/README.md

 npx amplify sandbox
 ```

-Note: Your TB schema will be in `amplify/data/resource.ts`.

-If you run into `The given region has not been bootstrapped.
+2. If you run into `The given region has not been bootstrapped.
 Sign in to console as a Root user or Admin to complete the bootstrap process and re-run the amplify sandbox command.`, use the following command:

 ```bash
 npx cdk@latest bootstrap aws://[account id]/[account region]
 ```

+3. dd `package.json` to `amplify` folder, set `"type": "module"`.

+4. Configure Amplify with `amplifyconfiguration.json`: `const config = require("../../amplifyconfiguration.json");`

+5. May need to use Next 13?

+## Schema:

+Your TB schema will be in `amplify/data/resource.ts`.

 ## Auth: